Kidney Cancer Treatment in Los Angeles, CA

 The kidneys are two bean-shaped organs, each about the size of a fist.
 They lie near the beltline on each side of your spine.
-Their main job is to clean your blood, removing waste products, and making urine.
+Their main job is to clean your blood, remove waste products, and make urine.

 Although the exact causes of kidney cancer are not known, it is most common in people over 40.
 Men seem to be diagnosed almost twice as much as women.
 Some factors may increase the risk for kidney cancer, including smoking, obesity, chronic use of certain pain medications, advanced kidney disease, certain genetic or family history factors, and exposure to environmental toxins.
 However, these and other possible factors don’t mean kidney cancer is inevitable; and many people who are diagnosed with kidney cancer have none of these risk factors.

 In many cases, people may have no early symptoms of kidney cancer.
 As the tumor grows larger, symptoms may appear, such as blood in the urine, a lump in your side of the abdomen, a pain in the side that doesn’t go away, and others.
 Sometimes, a person having a diagnostic imaging scan for other reasons is found to have a suspicious area in a kidney.
 However, to confirm a diagnosis of kidney cancer, further exams, health history, and testing will be necessary.
 Checking for any indications of spread also helps to determine the cancer stage (how far it has progressed).